mohsen-pashootan/javascript_algorithms_and_data_structures/README.md

-this repo is ment to collect different kinds of algorithms and data structure in javascript language
+this repo is meant to collect different kinds of algorithms and data structure in javascript language